erinmgraham/intro-image-classification-cnn-nci/episodes/02-image-data.md

 Image RGB values are between 0 and 255.
 As input for neural networks, it is better to have small input values.
 The process of converting the RGB values to be between 0 and 1 is called **normalisation**.

-Before we can normalise our image values we must convert the image to an numpy array.
+Before we can normalise our image values, we must convert the image to an numpy array.

 We introduced how to do this in [Episode 01 Introduction to Deep Learning](episodes/01-introduction.md) but what you may not have noticed is that the `keras.datasets.cifar10.load_data()` function did the conversion for us whereas now we will do it ourselves.